EMI-Group/evox/README.md

 ---

-Building upon [JAX](https://github.com/google/jax) and [Ray](https://github.com/ray-project/ray), EvoX offers a comprehensive suite of **50+ Evolutionary Algorithms (EAs)** and a wide range of **100+ Benchmark Problems/Environments**, all benefiting from distributed GPU-acceleration.
+Building upon PyTorch, EvoX offers a comprehensive suite of **50+ Evolutionary Algorithms (EAs)** and a wide range of **100+ Benchmark Problems/Environments**, all benefiting from distributed GPU-acceleration.
 It facilitates efficient exploration of complex optimization landscapes, effective tackling of black-box optimization challenges, and deep dives into neuroevolution with [Brax](https://github.com/google/brax).
 With a foundation in functional programming and hierarchical state management, EvoX offers a user-friendly and modular experience.
 For more details, please refer to our [Paper](https://arxiv.org/abs/2301.12457) and [Documentation](https://evox.readthedocs.io/en/latest/) / [文档](https://evox.readthedocs.io/zh/latest/).

 ## Key Features